onecommons/unfurl/docs/quickstart.rst

 This section will introduce you to Unfurl by creating a simple project that deploys a web application.
 Once you get this working, you can customize it for your own application.

 .. tip::
-  The steps here follow the high-level overview of Unfurl found in the `solution-overview` section.
+  The steps here follow the high-level overview of Unfurl found in the `solution-overview` chapter.

 Step 1 Create a project
 -----------------------